cmrschwarz/metamatch/README.md

 Extern symbols desugar into a declarative macro (`macro_rules!`).

-The therefore follow the same scoping rules as declarative macros do (definitions must come lexically before uses).
+They therefore follow the same scoping rules as declarative macros do (definitions must come lexically before uses).

 You can use `pub extern` to have a `#[macro_export]`